 Assembly

-- Stir the rum into the apricot preserves.
+- Stir 2 ounces dark rum into 18 ounces apricot preserves.

 - Warm the remaining apricot preserves in the microwave for 30 seconds.
 Strain the preserves into a clean bowl to remove the chunky bits of fruit.
 Ice the top and sides of the cake with the strained apricot preserves.
 Place the cake onto a cooling rack set over a clean sheet pan.
 Allow the cake to air-dry for at least an hour.

-- Microwave the the chocolate with the butter in 30 second increments until both are melted.
-Add the corn syrup to the chocolate/butter mixture.
+- Microwave 8 ounces semi sweet chocolate with 4 ounces unsalted butter in 30 second increments until both are melted.
+Add 1 ½ ounces corn syrup to the chocolate/butter mixture and mix to combine.
 Pour the warm glaze over the cake, using a small spatula to fill in any gaps.
 Allow the glaze to set before moving to a serving platter.

 - For the traditional design, pipe the word "Sacher" onto the cake using melted chocolate.
 You can use any extra glaze to pipe a border on the cake.
 Store and serve at room temperature.